fhightower/threatconnect-python-snippets/README.md

 # ThreatConnect Python SDK Sublime Text Snippets

-The goal of these snippets are to make writing scripts and applications that talk to ThreatConnect quick and easy.
+The goal of this project is to make snippets such that you can write a useful python script that talks with ThreatConnect's API in less than **less than 60 seconds**.

 As the name implies, you will need access to [ThreatConnect's](https://threatconnect.com) API before these snippets are useful.
 Additionally, these snippets are designed for use with [Sublime Text](https://www.sublimetext.com/3).
 If you haven't tried it yet, I strongly encourage you to do so.

 ## Snippet Design Paradigm

-If a paradigms is too rich for your blood, feel free to jump to the [Examples](#examples) section below.
+If a paradigms isn't worth your time, feel free to jump to the [Examples](#examples) section below (I don't want to shortchange anyone).
 For the rest, each snippet is constructed as follows:

 ```
 tc<action><object>